SHINKO ELECTRIC INDUSTRIES CO., LTD.

 As a result of the assessment, it was confirmed that none of our production sites have levels of physical risk or reputational risk that are High or Very High.

-> Resource Circulation / Reducing Water Use / Response to water risks
+> Resource Circulation / Reducing Water Use / Identifying Water Risks at Manufacturing Sites

 We will continue engaging in activities that aim to reduce the negative impact of business activities on the ecosystem and help to realize a society in harmony with nature.

-1 Protected areas: Areas essential for biodiversity conservation and serving as an assessment indicator of IBAT, including: categories Ia, - III in IUCN Management, Ramsar Convention Wetlands, UNESCO Parks, IBAs (Important Bird and Biodiversity Areas), Alliance for Zero Extinction Sites, and KBAs (Key Biodiversity Areas).
+1 Protected areas: Areas essential for biodiversity conservation and serving as an assessment indicator of IBAT, including: categories Ia, - III in IUCN Management, Ramsar Convention Wetlands, UNESCO Parks, Alliance for Zero Extinction Sites, and KBAs (Key Biodiversity Areas).

-Assessment of Biodiversity Risk at Production Sites2 (FY2023)
+Assessment of Biodiversity Risk at Production Sites2 (FY2024)

 2 Production sites

-Kohoku Plant, Wakaho Plant, Takaoka Plant, Arai Plant and Kyogase Plant
+Kohoku Plant, Wakaho Plant, Chikuma Plant, Takaoka Plant, Arai Plant and Kyogase Plant

 3 WWF Biodiversity Risk Filter Criteria